Baggage Shipping to UK Mainland

 You could ask a friend or relative to send a package to the UK if you happen to leave something behind.
 Sending a parcel is also a good opportunity for sending gifts home.
 If your friend or family member has moved to the UK you could give them a reminder of home by sending a care package.
 This is a great idea for students spending a year abroad in the UK or for expats who have gone to settle in the UK, and who are feeling a bit homesick.
 Send My Bag can send parcels internationally to the UK for you.
 Please ensure your package is parcelled up properly so that everything arrives in one piece.
 Take a look at our information page on sending a parcel to find out what you can send with Send My Bag and how to package your items.

-As well as sending parcels, baggage and luggage to the UK, you could consider the following options for shipping items internationally, especially if you need to send large and bulky items:
+As well as sending parcels, and shipping baggage and luggage to the UK, you could consider the following options for shipping items internationally, especially if you need to send large and bulky items:

 Air freight is one way you could send items to the UK, if you have a table or an armchair to transport, for example.
 The amount you will be required to pay will depend on the weight and size of your shipment.
 Sending items by air freight usually takes one to two days, which is usually quicker than sea freight shipping, but typically more expensive.
 You will likely have to use the services of a customs agent to handle customs clearance for you.
 Also, you will need to arrange how to get your items to and from the airport.
 You will, therefore, have several different costs to consider if you choose air freight.
 If you send internationally by air freight to the UK your items would likely arrive at one of the major airports, such as London Heathrow or East Midlands Airport.